integreat-io/integreat/README.md

 by including username and password in the uri, set the `auth` property to `true` to signal that this is an authenticated service.

+In `options`, you may provide options for transporters and adapters.
+It is merged with the `options` object on the endpoint.
+See [the `options` object](#options-object) for more on this.

 ### Endpoints

 A service will have at least one endpoint, but often there will be several.
 An